rayyanqcri/rayyan-formats-core/README.md

       puts "Found target: #{target}.
 Total: #{total}. is_new: #{is_new}" }

+### Exporting

+To do the actual exporting of reference files, assuming articles are stored in an array of targets:

+    plugin = RayyanFormats::Base.get_export_plugin('csv')
+    targets.each do |target|
+        puts plugin.export(target)
+    end

+### Data Types

+#### RayyanFormats::Source

-Note that `RayyanFormats::Source` is a proxy class.
+In the previous 2 examples, note that `RayyanFormats::Source` is a proxy class.
 You can supply any class instance that responds to the following:
 `:name` and `:attachment`. `:name` should return the file name string ending with a proper supported extension.
 `:attachment` should return any Ruby IO object that responds to `:size` (returning file size in bytes), `:read` (returning the entire file contents in UTF-8 encoding) and `:close` (closes the file).
 An example attachment instance is `File.open(name)`.

+#### RayyanFormats::Target

+Note also that `RayyanFormats::Target` is a forgiving object that accepts any setter method, stores it and returns it when accessed again with the corresponding getter method.
+For example:

+    t = RayyanFormats::Target.new
+    t.a = 1
+    puts t.a # 1
+    t.b = "hello"
+    puts t.b # "hello"
+    t.c = [1, 2, 3]
+    puts t.c.inspect # [1, 2, 3]

 ## Testing